 16 x 20 in (40 x 50.8 cm)

 Approximately 300 linear feet (91 linear meters)

 Edward Weston: Portrait of the Young Man as an Artist (Merrell, 2017)

 Harnett Museum of Art at the University of Richmond, Virginia

 Fenimore Art Museum, Cooperstown, New York

 SELECTED REVIEWS AND NEWS

-Approximately forty photographs on loan from the unpublished Chandler/Bolt Family album of Florence Chandler, Weston’s first wife, with additional loans from the Monterey Museum of Art, California
+Approximately forty photographs on loan from the unpublished Chandler/Bolt Family album of Flora Chandler, Weston’s first wife, with additional loans from the Monterey Museum of Art, California

 This project is supported in part by an award from the